Laboratory

 get_skew([CHs])Get the skew of the channels

-set_output_voltage(amplitude[, CHs])Set the peak-to-peak output voltage of each channel, in volts.
+amplitude(value[, CHs])Set the peak-to-peak output voltage (in mV).

 - CHANNELS = 4